emgrasmeder/about/README.md

 # about
-Repository for me to talk about myself?
+Repository for me to talk about myself